 Panauti was founded in 1793 but is said to predate much of Kathmandu city with strong origin links to the Hindu god Shiva.

 There are several transportation methods to Panauti depending on your budget and schedule.

-By bus: direct buses to Panauti depart from the old bus park (Ratna) in Kathmandu city every 15 minutes or so for 50-60 rupees (1.5 hours).
+Direct buses to Panauti depart from the old bus park (Ratna) in Kathmandu city every 15 minutes or so for 80 rupees (1.5 hours).
 These buses stop in Banepa but you don't have to transfer.
 They will continue on to Panauti bus park.